tmmergulhao/marginalize-likelihood/README.md

 Hence, for a Likelihood with a total of $N$ parameters and $n_{\rm lin}$ linear, this code will allow you samples $N - n_{\rm lin}$.
 It can boost the sampling performance, making the chains converge more quicker.

-Check [these calculations](https://github.com/tmmergulhao/marginalize-posterior/blob/master/Marginalisation%20of%20linear%20parameters.pdf) for the analytical derivations, and check the attached Jupyter Notebook for some examples.
+Check [these calculations](https://github.com/tmmergulhao/marginalize-posterior/blob/master/Marginalisation%20of%20linear%20parameters.pdf) for the analytical derivations and the attached Jupyter Notebook for some examples.